 - Picnic blanket, sun shade and cool bag for those days at the beach.

 - Sewing kit – this one is the perfect size for motorhome travel.

-- Chargers and cables for phones and devices…a mutli-way charging plug is ideal as typically, motorhomes do not have many plug sockets.
+- Chargers and cables for phones and devices…a multi-way charging plug is one of the best accessories for campervans as typically, they do not have many plug sockets.

 - If you work on the road, use a surge protector 230v plug when you’re charging your laptop.
 European campsite electrics are generally good, but it’s worth being safe from any issues with supply.